 A description of material reviewed in support of compliance with the standards, disclosures, and forms;

+A list of trade secret items the modeling organization shall present to the Commission during the closed meeting portion of the Commission meeting to review models for acceptability; and

 A statement indicating where proprietary information has been removed.

 After leaving the modeling organization’s premises, the Professional Team, in coordination with SBA staff, will finalize its report and provide it to all Commission members in advance of the meeting to review the model for acceptability.
-Any disparate opinions among Professional Team members concerning compliance with the standards, disclosures, forms, and trade secret List will be noted and explained.
+Any disparate opinions among Professional Team members concerning compliance with the standards, disclosures, forms, and trade secret items will be noted and explained.

 Additional Verification Review

-It is possible that a subset of the standards or changes made to the disclosures, forms, and trade secret List may require further review by the Professional Team or a subset of the Professional Team.
-In such cases, the SBA staff will arrange an additional verification review, in accordance with the acceptability process, to verify those standards, disclosures, forms, and/or trade secret List.
+It is possible that a subset of the standards or changes made to the disclosures, forms, and trade secret items may require further review by the Professional Team or a subset of the Professional Team.
+In such cases, the SBA staff will arrange an additional verification review, in accordance with the acceptability process, to verify those standards, disclosures, forms, and/or trade secret items.

 Trade Secret Information